 Start making choices that will keep you growing in the right direction, working through the grief, and getting on with your life.

 Proverbs 3:5-6 reads, “Trust in the Lord with all your heart and do not rely on your own understanding.
 In all your ways, acknowledge him and he will direct your paths.”

 What are the choices you can start making?

-- Make one goal a week that will help your life improve.
+Make one goal a week that will help you improve your life.
 Exercise regularly.
 Eat nutritiously.

 God will help you persevere and mature in the midst of this trial.
 James 1:2-4 reads, “Consider it pure joy… whenever you face trials of many kinds, because you know that the testing of your faith develops perseverance.
 Perseverance must finish its work so that you may be mature and complete, not lacking anything.”

 Larry Crabb states that the goal of Christian maturity is this: “Christ wants us to face reality as it is, including all the fears, hurts, resentments and self-protective motives we work hard to keep out of sight, and to emerge as changed people.
 Not pretenders.
 Not perfect.
 But more able to deeply love because we’re more aware of his love.”

 You can experience contentment with Christ.
 Paul wrote in Philippians 4:11-13, “… for I have learned to be content whatever the circumstances.
 I know what it is to be in need, and I know what it is to have plenty.
 I have learned the secret of being content in any and every situation, whether well fed or hungry, whether living in plenty or in want.
 I can do everything through him who gives me strength.”